xdp-project/bpf-examples/pping/README.md

   implementing some filtering logic the hope is to be able to create a always-on tool that can scale well even to large amounts of massive flows.
 - [ppviz](https://github.com/pollere/ppviz): Web-based visualization tool for
-  the "machine-friendly" output from Kathie's pping tool.
-If/when we implement a similar machine readable output option it should hopefully work with this implementation as well.
+  the "machine-friendly" (-m) output from Kathie's pping tool.
+Running this implementation of pping with --format="ppviz" will generate output that can be used by ppviz.
 - [tcptrace](https://github.com/blitz/tcptrace): A post-processing tool which
   can analyze a tcpdump file and among other things calculate RTTs based on seq/ACK numbers (`-r` or `-R` flag).